 · Connecting the NDSU community to Volunteer Network co-curricular volunteer opportunities.

-· Developing programming to facilitate civic learning including: Poverty Simulation, Democracy Wall, Tapestry of Diverse Talents.
+· Developing programming to facilitate civic learning including: Poverty Simulation, Engagement Wall, Tapestry of Inclusion.